Data security controls

 Data access for Dynatrace support

 Access to Dynatrace SaaS environments is role-based.
 Role changes require justification and approval by the Dynatrace ACE (Autonomous Cloud Enablement) team.
 Access is restricted to the Dynatrace corporate network and requires multi-factor authentication when accessed remotely.
 Every access and all changes are audit logged and fully accessible.

 In Dynatrace Managed, you have complete control over the remote access to your cluster in case support is required.
 You can turn off remote access or configure it to require approval before access is granted.
 Dynatrace Support has access to Dynatrace Managed software (application-level) only, not to your underlying infrastructure or the system level.

 Remote access is established by Dynatrace Mission Control, which is only accessible from within the Dynatrace corporate network.
 Remote access by Dynatrace Mission Control requires multi-factor authentication.
 Each access and any changes made are audit-logged and fully accessible.

 Compliance, certifications, and audits

-Dynatrace is SOC 2 Type II certified; you can view the SOC 3 report, but the full SOC 2 report is available only under NDA.
-Dynatrace can be used compliantly with GDPR (Europe), performs regular self-assessments (see Cloud Security Alliance CAIQ report), and conducts penetration tests with independent security firms.
+Dynatrace undergoes annual, independent third-party SOC 2 Type II audits.
+You can view the SOC 3 report, but the full SOC 2 report is available only under an NDA.
+Dynatrace can be used in a GDPR-compliant way (Europe), performs regular self-assessments (see Cloud Security Alliance CAIQ report), and conducts penetration tests with independent security firms.

-Additionally, Dynatrace offers a FedRAMP authorized deployment option available in the FedRAMP marketplace and also benefits from Amazon's and Azure's secure, world-class data centers that are certified for ISO 27001, PCI-DSS Level 1, and SOC 1/SSAE-16.
+Dynatrace also benefits from secure Amazon, Azure, and Google data centers that are certified for ISO 27001, PCI-DSS Level 1, and SOC 1/SSAE-16.